EnterpriseTrainingCenter/SPOnline/Instructions/Practices/Configure-sharing-settings.md

 * People who use a verification code must reauthenticate after 7 days
 * The sharing default should be specific people and the default permissions should be view
 * Anyone links should expire after 7 days
-* Anyone links shoul allow view and edit on files, but view only on folders
+* Anyone links should allow view and edit on files, but view only on folders

 ## Instructions